MattKevan/kevan.tv/_posts/2016-10-23-automatic-image-resizing-with-jekyll-and-imagemagick.md

     	...
 ```

-`teaser:/profile:` these are the preset names - change to whatever you want
+`teaser:` and `profile:` these are the preset names - change to whatever you want

 `source:` is the source directory location - change this to wherever you keep your images